 Aiyanna Sezak-Blatt grew up on the island of Kauai where she gorged on mangos, chased after imaginary unicorns and freckled beneath a hot tropical sun.
 As a young woman, she traveled to Massachusetts to attend the Cambridge School of Weston for high school, and landed in New York to study at Sarah Lawrence College, where she received a BA in creative writing.
 Her junior year abroad took her to England, where she wandered the stone buildings of Oxford University, lived in libraries, trekked through Eastern Europe in the heart of winter, and devoted herself to creative writing.

 Since then, the rolling purple mountains of Western North Carolina have become Aiyanna’s home, and she lives and works in Asheville, a city in a high valley of the Appalachian Mountains.
-She can be found pecking at her keyboard in West Asheville, gardening and tending to her honeybees in Woodfin, where her partner and his wild coyote child live and work on a growing homestead.
+She can be found raising her children working on a growing homestead with her partner.
 She is a writer, a student of permaculture design and gardening; she is a maker of herbal elixirs and meads, a tarot card reader, a constant and sensitive seeker, and grateful to be on this beautiful and mysterious journey called life.

 Aiyanna Sezak-Blatt began her career as a reporter with Mountain Xpress, Asheville’s independent and locally-owned newspaper, writing about community activism, sustainability, local food systems, art, theater, dance and expressive art.
 Check out her articles published in print, 2007-2016 here.

-In addition to writing, Aiyanna works as the Development Coordinator for Our VOICE, Asheville & Buncombe County’s rape crisis and prevention center, a nonprofit committed to the vital work of ending sexual violence while helping people heal and reclaim their power.
+In addition to writing, Aiyanna works as the Director of Philanthropy for Our VOICE, Asheville & Buncombe County’s rape crisis and prevention center, a nonprofit committed to the vital work of ending sexual violence while helping people heal and reclaim their power.

 A Tangled Tree